 My love for nature and hiking has led me to joyfully experience one of North Carolina's hidden gems.

 Hanging Rock State Park has been the best hiking and sightseeing experience I have had yet.
-The other mountains I have hiked at can be experienced in one day.
+The other mountains I have hiked can be experienced in one day.

 Hanging Rock can be a two- to three-day experience depending on how much you want to hustle during your hike.
 I don't think that I can ever get tired of it, and here is why.

-The Five Waterfalls
+The Five Waterfalls at Hanging Rock

 Three of the five waterfalls are found in the main area of the state park.
 These three waterfalls are Window Falls, Hidden Falls, and Upper Cascades.
 You'll have to go through the Hanging Rock State Park entrance, and park in the Visitor’s Center parking lot.